A trip to Bali's cultural and wellness capital should be on every itinerary. So, here are our favourite hotels in Ubud for every budget.

 Turns out, the whole resort is inspired by the Balinese legend of Bima – and once I knew that, I couldn’t miss the soulful designs, ancient carvings and cultural touches.
 It’s quiet luxury with purpose.
 And if you ask me, it’s the perfect balance between an Ubud retreat and a luxury hotel.

-Best for: An intimate, adults-only wellness escape with lush jungle views and a standout spa.
+Best for: Intimate, adults-only wellness escape with lush jungle views and a standout spa.

 Address: Jl Keliki, Tegallalang, Gianyar